-What Happened to Nina by Dervla McTiernan is the best book I’ve read this year.
+What Happened to Nina by Dervla McTiernan is the best book I’ve read in a long time.
 It’s engrossing from start to finish, playing out two scenarios, either of which could be construed as a parent’s worst nightmare, and leading to an ending that made me sit and think for quite a while.

 I don’t know what I would have done, if I were Leanne in that moment.
 I simply don’t.
 And that’s part of the power of this character study of how two sets of parents react to the unthinkable.